 Situated west of the city of Sault Ste.
 Marie, Prince Township is not to be missed if you’re visiting this area of Algoma.
 With a landscape of farmland, rugged Canadian Shield rock, the breathtaking views of the Gros Cap Bluffs and the stunning coastline of Lake Superior, Prince Township should be your must-visit list.
 Especially if you love the outdoors!

-What is there to do in Prince?
+What is there to do in Prince Township?
 We’ve put together a list of outdoor adventures, attractions and services to help you plan a day-trip.

 PRINCE TOWNSHIP MUSEUM

-The Prince Township Museum is made up of five buildings that focuses on the history of the township’s residents and educates visitors on the first pioneers who settled Canada.
-These attractions are: The Prince United Church, Conway Log House, One-room Schoolhouse, Implement Shed, and Large Implement Shed.
+The Prince Township Museum is made up of five buildings that focus on the history of the township’s residents and educates visitors on the first pioneers who settled in Canada.
+These attractions are The Prince United Church, Conway Log House, One-room Schoolhouse, Implement Shed, and Large Implement Shed.
 Buildings and artifacts are from between the 1800s and 1900s.
 The museum is open to the public for tours.

 GROS CAP MARINA PARK

-Spring of 2017 saw the ribbon-cutting ceremony of the new Gros Cap Marina Park.
-Features now include: beautiful landscaping, wheelchair accessible paths, a universal dock which allows water tourists with mobility issues to easily transfer to and out of their water crafts, two picnic tables, compost washroom facility, bear proof waste disposal containers, and a signage kiosk.
+Features now include beautiful landscaping, wheelchair-accessible paths, a universal dock that allows water tourists with mobility issues to easily transfer to and out of their watercraft, two picnic tables, a compost washroom facility, bear proof waste disposal containers, and a signage kiosk.
 A secure watercraft storage unit is also in the works.